araa47/computer2mqtt/README.md

   sequence:
     - service: mqtt.publish
       data:
-        topic: "mac2mqtt/{device_name}/command/displaywake"
+        topic: "mac2mqtt/macmini/command/displaywake"
         payload: "displaywake"
 ```
-Replace {device_name} with the name of your device from the previous step!
+Replace `macmini` with the hostname from your configuration or as shown in the application logs!